-In our approach, the MSTAR image chips are represented by two types of image features that we refer to as raw and fine features.
-The reason for extracting two feature sets is to reduce the occasional pose estimation error, as we discuss below.
+In our approach, the MSTAR image chips are represented by two types of image-feature vectors that we refer to as raw and fine features.
+The reason for representing images by two feature sets is to reduce the occasional pose estimation error, as we discuss below.

-For extracting fine features from a given image, we use the estimated fine target pose to rotate the target to the referent aspect angle of 180°.
-Then, we crop the image by selecting an 80×80 window in the center of the image.
+For representing images by fine features, we use the estimated fine target pose to rotate the target to the referent aspect angle of $180^{\circ}$ , as illustrated in Figure 5.
+Then, we crop the image by selecting an $80 \times 80$ window in the center of the image.
 Next, we compute the two-dimensional DFT for the cropped image.
 Finally, the magnitudes of the 2-D DFT coefficients are used as fine features.
-Note that by using the two-dimensional DFT and taking the magnitudes for extracting fine features, we alleviate the problem of target-center variations.
-In addition, the inherent 180° uncertainty of our pose estimation algorithm is also eliminated.